 Eating lots of fruits and vegetables in any form is good for you.
 But including microgreens in your diet can give you a nutrient boost in just a few calories.

-Although it is not well-proven, a healthy diet rich in fruits and vegetables may reduce the risk of cancer and other chronic diseases.
+Although it is not well-proven, a healthy diet rich in fruits and vegetables may reduce the risk for cancer and other chronic diseases.
 If you take blood-thinning medicine, such as anticoagulant or antiplatelet drugs, you may need to limit vitamin K foods.
 Vitamin K can affect how these medicines work.

 How They are Prepared